influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/create-alert-rules.md

 Choose from three alert types under the **Alert Types** section of the Rule Configuration page:

 _**Threshold**_
-Alert if the data cross a boundary.
+Alert if data crosses a boundary.

 _**Relative**_
-Alert if the data change relative to the data in a different time range.
+Alert if data changes relative to data in a different time range.

 _**Deadman**_
-Alert if InfluxDB receives no relevant data for the specified time duration.
+Alert if InfluxDB receives no relevant data for a specified time duration.

 For this example, select the **Threshold** alert type.